lcouper/VectorWarmingTolerance/README.md

 # maxshade = 100 # 100% canopy cover (full shade)

 # For ectotherm model:
-# Ww_g = 0.003 # for now, using average of 0.3 g as mosquito weight for all species
+# Ww_g = 0.003 # for now, using average of 3 mg as mosquito weight for all species
 # shape = 2 keeping at 2 (ellipsis) for all species
 # alpha_min : 0.85 (default, solar absorptivity)
 # alpha_max : 0.85 (default, solar absorptivity)